This post may contain affiliate links. Please read my affiliate policy for more information.

 Like.
 Ever.
 Again.

 My voices don’t like to take risks.
 Taking risks is too scary.
-Too risky.
+Too dangerous.
 What if something happens and I get hurt?
-I mean, shit’s out to get me every day.
+I mean, shit’s out to get us every day.
 Right?

 The imaginary demons I conjure up are far more hideous than what actually happens in real life.

 I decided after two years of widowhood it was time to go on a date.
-Really, I just wanted to get the first-date-after-the-death hump over with.
-I had no expectations other than to jump this self-imposed hurdle and get back out into the world.
+If I’m being honest, I really just wanted to get the first-date-after-the-death hump over with.
+I had no expectations other than to hop right on over this self-imposed hurdle and get back out into the world.

 My neighbor offered to set me up with her husband’s coworker.